 The post below was written in February 2016, when we had only 27 members.
-But here’s the update on our political diversity from May 8, 2017: Now that we have opened up membership to any professor who wants to join, and we have over 700 members, our distribution across political categories has gotten even better.
+But here’s the update on our political diversity as of June, 26, 2017: Now that we have opened up membership to any professor who wants to join, and we have almost 900 members, our distribution across political categories has gotten even better.
 We are now probably the most politically balanced and diverse organization in the academy.
 Here are the categories that HxA members chose when they applied for membership:

 [Here’s the original post, from 2/24/16]

 Paul Krugman recently said — referring to Heterodox Academy — that “conservatives are outraged at what they see as a sharp leftward movement in the academy.”
 This was funny for two reasons.
 First, we’re not outraged, we’re concerned, and there’s a big difference: emotions drive reasoning, and therefore outrage is usually incompatible with good scholarship.
 (You should be wary of scholars whose writing suggests that they are in a constant state of outrage.)
 The tone of the page that Krugman was reacting to, like the tone just about everywhere at Heterodox Academy, is calm and measured.
 We are concerned about the loss of viewpoint diversity in the academy because it means that we lose “institutionalized disconfirmation.”
 The quality of research produced by politically orthodox disciplines deteriorates.
 We are working within the academy to try to improve it.